THE ORANGE RIVER RANGE

 Job or "Jobo", properly known as Lelosa, was a younger half-brother to the Basotho paramount, Chief Moshoshoe.
 Back in the 1830s Eugene Casalis of the Paris Evangelical Missionary Society (PEMS) befriended Moshoeshoe and was granted permission to establish a mission at the foot of the Thaba Bosiu. mountain-top stronghold.
 Lelosa converted to Christianity in 1841 and was still a senior member of Casalis's congregation in December 1852, when General Cathcart and his army drew nigh.
 There were French missions scattered all across Moshoeshoe's realm but none of them had more than a few score converts.
 The missionaries were typically accompanied by wives and children - Mrs Casalis was known to the Basotho as 'Ma Eugene' - so that consequently the converts were prevailed upon to wear European style clothes around the missions.
 Jobo took the Ten Commandments to heart and on the basis of 'Thou shalt not kill' faced a bona fide struggle with his conscience in advance of the Battle of Berea.
 In the end he took up arms and participated in the fighting.
 Not only did he participate, but he played a leadership role, displayed great courage and provided an inspirational example to those around him.
 The morning after the battle Moshoeshoe’s sons sang their uncle’s praises in the presence of the paramount.
 “Job was not afraid because he is a Christian,” Moshoeshoe remarked in response.
 Although Casalis rose high in Moshoeshoe's counsels, becoming both a friend and confidante, and effectively acting as his foreign secretary in his dealings with the British and the boere, it was expedient that the paramount adhered to the majority view amongst his people.
 As a result Casalis was never able to pull off his great ambition of converting the paramount himself.
 Moshoeshoe's aged father, Mokhachane, inevitably a great traditionalist, detested the idea of Christianity and was hostile to the French presence.
 Importantly PEMS policy was to side with the British in the Cape, for fear of the the threat that boer republican rule posed to Africans, so that the temporary breakdown in Anglo-Basotho relations over the period 1851-2 was in no way attributable to the French influence in 'Lesutu' [today Lesotho].

-As may be readily inferred from the code illustrations above, the Basotho had acquired great quantities of firearms by 1852.
+As can be inferred from the code illustrations above, the Basotho had acquired great quantities of firearms by 1852.
 These were usually either Brown Bess trade muskets or, more typically, the heavier calibre 'roer', (as the boere called them), a more antiquated Dutch made flintlock typically dating from the mid-to late 1700s.
 These they used as a primary weapon, whilst continuing to carry their traditional weapons, namely throwing assegais, winged shields and clubs or battle axes.
 Everything but the shield comes as part of the casting.
 All of the figures that have a quiver of assegais come supplied with a loose shield.
 Not all warriors carried a shield, so it's up to you who gets one and who doesn't.
 They will superglue into place neatly, as illustrated below, if you position them in the recess hard against the quiver, to one side or the other as makes best sense to you.
 The shields were made of stiffened cowhide, so that there was nothing much to prevent the wings warping.
 Thus the extremities can legitimately be bent around round a bit, where that helps to get a firmer grip in the superglue.
 But take it easy: when you set about bending little metal castings there is always a limit beyond which it is not safe to go!

 OR 4 to 7.
 Reserved to future Basotho Codes, (both mounted and dismounted).